 construction.

-Example: A key labeled Names
+Example: A key labeled Names which expects

-a vector of 5 string
+a vector of 5 strings is defined

 by

-Key for a matrix of objects of type
+key::Matrix<ElementType>Key for a matrix of objects of type

-with no constraints.
+ElementType with no constraints.
 A

 restriction on the matrix dimension can be set at